 Shelagh Lewins’ page about how to weave bands using tablet weaving cards provides clear illustrations and step-by-step instructions.

-There is a selection of braiding and band weaving equipment available from George Weil, and alternatives to tablet weaving cards include inkle looms (the Schacht Inkle loom is pictured below with the Tablet Weaving Cards), Marudai (for creating complex braids using the Kumihimo technique), and the Lucet.
+There is a selection of braiding and band weaving equipment available from George Weil, and alternatives to tablet weaving cards include inkle looms (the Schacht Inkle loom is pictured below with Tablet Weaving Cards) and the Marudai (for creating braids using the Kumihimo technique).

 Weaving a band using an inkle loom has the advantage of being able to weave long lengths.
 These remain on the loom until completed, the Schacht inkle loom allows up to 2.5m of weaving.
 If you would like to try this method for yourself, please follow our instructions for using an Inkle Loom.